The Book of Dust: History of the trilogy

 Pullman conceived The Book of Dust before the publication of Lyra's Oxford in 2003 and in 2005 he confirmed the book was "under way".
 Early on he described it as being a longer book than he had initially imagined and later that he was considering writing two volumes, one set before His Dark Materials and the other set afterwards.
 In 2017 Pullman stated that The Book of Dust would be a new trilogy, and announced the publication of the first part, La Belle Sauvage, published on 19 October 2017.
 The books are jointly published by Random House Children's and David Fickling Books in the United Kingdom, and by Random House Children's Books in the US.

 Books

-The Book of Dust takes place before, during and after the original trilogy; Pullman described it as an "equel", rather than a sequel, which "will begin and end with Lyra".
+The Book of Dust takes place before and after the original trilogy; Pullman described it as an "equel", rather than a sequel, which "will begin and end with Lyra".
 In Pullman's words the story's main focus is: "the struggle between a despotic and totalitarian organisation, which wants to stifle speculation and enquiry, and those who believe thought and speech should be free".
 The books will touch on research into Dust, the cosmic matter that governs consciousness.
 Pullman said the trilogy addresses consciousness: "Perhaps the oldest philosophical question of all: are we matter?
 Or are we spirit and matter?
 What is consciousness if there is no spirit?
 Questions like that are of perennial fascination and they haven't been solved yet, thank goodness."